 The Individual Support Plan (ISP) is updated at least annually, and revisions are made as often as necessary to reflect changes in the beneficiary's life circumstances or service needs.
 Revisions may be made frequently or rarely, depending on the participant and individual life circumstances.
 Examples of changes that may necessitate a revision include accomplishment of a goal, lack of progress on a goal, change in living arrangement, increased medical needs, change in employment status, change in educational status, increased or decreased supervision needs, behavioral changes, etc. Relevant assessments are also updated at this time, as appropriate.
 For example, if the participant wants to change employment, a vocational assessment update may need to be completed.
 Changes in short term goals and intervention strategies do not require an ISP update or revision.

-Any member of the person centered planning team may suggest that the ISP be updated or revised.
-The Care Manager is responsible for monitoring the ISP, and reviews goals at a minimum frequency based on the target date assigned to each goal.
+Any member of the person centered planning team may suggest that the ISP be updated/revised.
+The Tailored Care Manager/Care Coordinator is responsible for monitoring the ISP, and reviews goals at a minimum frequency based on the target date assigned to each goal.
 Goals may be, and often are, reviewed more frequently based on the needs of the individual.
-The Care Manager also maintains close contact with the participant, the legally responsible person or parent or guardian (if applicable), providers, and other members of the person centered planning team, noting any recommended revisions needed.
+The Tailored Care Manager/Care Coordinator also maintains close contact with the participant, the legally responsible person or parent or guardian (if applicable), providers, and other members of the person centered planning team, noting any recommended revisions needed.
 This ensures that changes are noted and updates are effectuated in a timely manner.

-Care Manager / Care Coordinator:
+Tailored Care Manager/Care Coordinator:

-Each NC Innovations Waiver participant is assigned a Care Manager at the PIHP.
-Care Managers and Care Coordinators are Qualified Professionals under the North Carolina credentialing system and are competent in the person centered planning process.
-The Care Manager is responsible for facilitating the person centered planning process and is responsible for the preparation of the Individual Support Plan.
-Care Coordinators will perform the person centered planning when the individual declines Care Management.
-Wherever Care Manager is noted, this may be a Care Coordinator if the individual declines Care Management.
-Through the NC Innovations Risk/Support needs assessment the Care Manager will identify if individual is linked to a primary care professional.
-If the person is not linked to primary care, the Care Manager will assist the individual in obtaining a primary care provider.
-The Care Manager determines with the beneficiary and/or the legally responsible person the degree to which the beneficiary and/or legally responsible person the degree to which the beneficiary and/or legally responsible person the degree to the person centered planning team.
-The Care Manager assists the beneficiary in scheduling the meeting and inviting team members to the meeting at a time and location that is desired by the beneficiary.
+Each NC Innovations Waiver participant is assigned a Tailored Care Manager/Care Coordinator.
+Tailored Care Managers/Care Coordinators are Qualified Professionals under the North Carolina credentialing system and are competent in the person centered planning process.
+The Tailored Care Manager/Care Coordinator is responsible for facilitating the person centered planning process and is responsible for the preparation of the Individual Support Plan.
+Care Coordinators will perform the person centered planning when the individual declines Tailored Care Management.
+Wherever Tailored Care Manager is noted, this may be a Care Coordinator if the individual declines Tailored Care Management.
+Through the NC Innovations Risk/Support needs assessment the Tailored Care Manager/Care Coordinator will identify if individual is linked to a primary care professional.
+If the person is not linked to primary care, the Tailored Care Manager/Care Coordinator determines with the beneficiary and/or the legally responsible person the degree to which the beneficiary and/or legally responsible person desires to lead the planning team.
+The Tailored Care Manager/Care Coordinator members for the person centered planning team.
+The Tailored Care Manager/Care Coordinator determines with the beneficiary and/or the legally responsible person the degree to which the beneficiary may choose additional members for the person centered planning team.
+The Tailored Care Manager/Care Coordinator members for the person centered planning team.
+The Tailored Care Manager/Care Coordinator assists the beneficiary in scheduling the meeting and inviting team members to the meeting at a time/location that is desired by the beneficiary.
 Each team member receives a written invitation to the meeting.